Miltonly/Streets/Wetenhall Landing

 Comparable homes nearby

-Wetenhall Landing sits in Milton's Harrison neighbourhood, a position that makes the GO line the realistic Toronto commute.
-A seven-minute drive to Milton GO Station puts Union under an hour and fifteen minutes total, a rhythm that suits professionals who value the train's productivity over a punishing daily drive.
-For those working in Mississauga or Pearson, the 401 ramp at Regional Road 25 is the daily handle, reachable in about seven minutes.
-The street itself is quiet enough that the road network handles the load without the through-traffic noise that defines busier corridors.
+Wetenhall Landing sits in the Harrison neighbourhood, a position that makes the GO line the realistic Toronto commute.
+A seven-minute drive to Milton GO Station puts Union Station under 70 minutes total.
+For those working in Mississauga, the 401 ramp at Regional Road 25 is a seven-minute drive, making the trip to Square One roughly 22 minutes.
+The street itself is quiet, with through-traffic limited to local residents.

 Schools and catchment

-Public elementary catchment draws to Chris Hadfield PS and Irma Coulson PS, both a five-minute drive from Wetenhall Landing.
-Catholic elementary students attend Guardian Angels Catholic ES, roughly seven minutes away.
-For secondary, public students attend Elsie MacGill Secondary School, a six-minute drive, while Catholic students draw to Bishop P.F.
-Reding Catholic SS, also seven minutes.
-The proximity to multiple elementary options gives families flexibility depending on program fit and walking routes.
+Public elementary catchment draws to Chris Hadfield PS or Irma Coulson PS, both a five-minute drive from Wetenhall Landing.
+Catholic elementary students attend Guardian Angels Catholic ES, a seven-minute drive.
+Secondary students route to Elsie MacGill Secondary School for public or Bishop P.F.
+Reding Catholic SS for Catholic, each roughly six to seven minutes by car.
+The proximity to multiple schools suits families with children at different stages.

 Who this street suits